DeviantSchemist/OutIn/README.md

 Ss that I can decide whether to eat out or make my own food.

 ## Usage
 This app uses local storage on your web browser to save your favorite restaurants/recipes.
 Materialize styling library was used for styling.
+Spoonacular API used for recipes, and Yelp API used for restaurants.
 No npm packages required.

 ## Scnreenshots
 ![screenshot1](./Assets/screenshot1.png)